krist00fer/ef-02-unittesting/docs/instructions-easy.md

         }
 ```

 15. Ok, that felt wierd again, but it's true, this is the least code we can fix in order to adher to the requirements aka. our unit tests.
 So we moved from `red` to `green` state and can now start thinking about refactoring.
-Can we make our code better or easier.
+Can we make our code better or easier?
 Well our implementation is quite basic and probably hard to make any easier, but what about our test class.
 Seems like if all (two) of our tests start with the line `RpnCalculator calc = new RpnCalculator();`.
 Perhaps just a coincidence but let's keep an eye on it, to see if it becomes a trend.

 16. Time to implement a new Unit Test.
 What about looking at what should happen with the `Result()` method if we first push some number?
 Implement the following test and then compile and test your solution.